DataSF/datasf.github.io/blog/_posts/2016-09-30-show-me-the-data-dictionary.md

 ## Toward greater understanding

 While this may seem like a wonky, technical exercise, it is in the pursuit of creating shared understanding.
-Both users and City department publishers benefit when there's more context.
-We believe this effort will increase the usability and usefulness of the City's data.
+Both data users and City department publishers benefit when there's more context, and we look forward to this effort increasing the usability and usefulness of the City's data.